Doxense/foundationdb-dotnet-client/README.md

 I have a bug, can you help us?
 > Please open an Issue and if this is at the .NET binding level, we will try to help you if we can!

-Are there some intersting bits in this project worth looking at?
+Are there some interesting bits in this project worth looking at?
 > Yes!
 Please take a look at the Tuple, Slice and FdbAsyncEnumerable classes!
 This was a fun project to make C# work well with an API mostly designed with dynamic languages (like Python or node.js) in mind.
 There is also the Memory Stoage project which was an attempt to have an in-memory version of the K/V store (for unit tests or embedded scenarios).

 __End of Important Notice__